robillardstudio/robillardstudio.github.io/ccm.md

 **news**

-Critical Climate Machine (CCM) has won the BCS Futures Award from the [Lumen Prize](https://www.lumenprize.com) 2023, award for art and technology.
+Critical Climate Machine (CCM) has won the BCS Futures Award from the [Lumen Prize 2023](https://www.lumenprize.com) for art and technology.

 CCM has been nominated for the [S+T+Arts prize 2023](https://starts-prize.aec.at/en).